rajbos/rajbos.github.io/_posts/2016-01-09-windows-10-enable-81-fly-out-style-wifi-vpn-menu.md

 2 - Windows 8 style
 ```

-Note: you'll need adminstrator rights to change the settings, or use a tool like [RegOwnershipEx](http://winaero.com/) to change the settings.
+Note: you'll need administrator rights to change the settings, or use a tool like [RegOwnershipEx](http://winaero.com/) to change the settings.
 Take ownership of the folder and then open the register editor to change the value.

 Thanks to [Nick Craver](https://twitter.com/Nick_Craver/status/685593210186543107), for mentioning it was possible to change it.